Royce Simmons

 In June 2016, Simmons was inducted into the Penrith Panthers Hall of Fame alongside Grahame Moran, Greg Alexander and Craig Gower.
+He was awarded the Medal of the Order of Australia in the 2025 Australia Day Honours.

 Playing career

-After trialling with both St George and Souths, Simmons was eventually given a contract in 1980 with Penrith.
+After trialing with both St George and Souths, Simmons was eventually given a contract in 1980 with Penrith.
 Simmons played much of his first year at lock but was moved to hooker late in the 1981 season.

 Simmons was first selected to represent New South Wales as a hooker for games II and III of the 1984 State of Origin series, replacing Rex Wright who had been chosen for game I.

 After missing the 1985 series when selectors chose Balmain's Benny Elias instead, Simmons regained his place for the Blues in the successful 1986 series against Queensland, including a Man of the Match in game I. Simmons secured a place as the first Penrith player to represent Australia when made his Test debut in the first match against New Zealand at Carlaw Park in Auckland, and played in ten international games over the next year.
 Simmons' final Test appearance came in Australia at Lang Park, Brisbane, against New Zealand, losing 6–13.